www.tlab.it

 The analysis units used in T-LAB are of two types: lexical units and context units.

 A - the lexical units are words and multi-words, filed and classified on the basis of a criterion.
 More precisely, in the T-LAB database each lexical unit consists of a classified record with two fields: word and lemma.
-In the first field ("word"), the words are listed as they appear in the corpus, while in the second ("lemma") the labels attributed to lexical units groups are listed and classified according to linguistic criteria (e.g. lemmatization) or by dictionaries and semantic grids defined by the user.
+In the first field ("word"), the words are listed as they appear in the corpus, while in the second ("lemma") the labels attributed to groups of lexical units are listed and classified according to linguistic criteria (e.g. lemmatization) or by dictionaries and semantic grids defined by the user.

 B - the context units are portions of text that the corpus can be divided into.
 More precisely, according to T-LAB logic, there can be three types of context units: